dudinda/MVPTemplate/README.md

-# MVP Template using Microkernel
+# MVP Template using the Microkernel

 <p>The original repository https://github.com/dudinda/Image-Processing.</p>